19 Best Team Building Activities in Boston for 2022

 7. Escape Room

 Escape rooms are experiencing a surge of popularity these days, and it’s easy to understand why.
-They’re highly interactive, they reward creative thinking and they challenge your team to come together to solve problems — what more could you ask from a team building activity?
-Some of Boston’s top escape rooms include Trapology and Escape the Room.
+They’re highly interactive, they reward creative thinking and they challenge your team to come together to solve problems — what more could you ask from a company outing idea in Boston?
+Some of the city's top escape rooms include Trapology and Escape the Room.

 8. Murder Mystery Co.

 Dinner theater is one of those activities that may seem kitsch at first, but it never fails to draw big smiles and create timeless memories.
-One of Boston’s leading dinner theater programs is Murder Mystery Co., which puts on private events with crime, cocktails and great food.
+The dinner theater programs Murder Mystery Co. is a fantastic group activity in Boston that puts on private events with crime, cocktails and great food.
 You’ll work together to solve the mystery, while also wearing some awesome era-appropriate costumes.

 Volunteering is a great way to both build camaraderie within your team and to help the greater community.
 Your team could spend a fantastic day working to get food to Boston’s most vulnerable residents or socializing with the elderly.
 No matter how you choose to spend your time, your team can feel good about stepping up and helping others.
-This is a Boston team building activity that gives back to the city we love.
+This is a great company outing idea in Boston that gives back to the city you love.

 10. Trampoline Park

 Do you remember how much fun it was to bounce on a trampoline as a kid?
 As it turns out, it’s still a blast as an adult.
 Flip upside down, play trampoline basketball or even try some aerial dancing at SkyZone.
 This unique facility also offers meeting rooms and food, making it a one-stop shop for team building.